dalbyryan3/unix-setup/general_unix_setup.md

 * tmux- Allows for terminal multiplexing and persistent session, especially useful when using ssh.
 Install tmux using a package manager. (https://github.com/tmux/tmux)

-* VSCode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode GUI.
-Install VSCode using a package manager or through web browser. (https://github.com/microsoft/vscode)
+* git- For git-based version control.
+Install git using a package manager. (https://github.com/git/git)

 * fzf- For fuzzy searching through command-line history and files.
 Install through vim while installing plugins (specifically when installing fzf.vim, once installed execute the install script ~/.vim/bundle/fzf/install) or install using a package manager. (https://github.com/junegunn/fzf)

 * ag (the silver searcher)- For searching text files across directories.
 Install ag using a package manager. (https://github.com/ggreer/the_silver_searcher)

+* VSCode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode GUI.
+Install VSCode using a package manager or through web browser. (https://github.com/microsoft/vscode)

 ## General Themes and Keybindings
 ### Theme- One Dark